o1-labs/rfcs/00xx-account-deletion.md

   have been removed

-### Transaction logic
+### Transaction logic and snark

-The support for deletion at the ledger level now needs to be lifted within the transaction logic for account updates.
+The support for deletion at the ledger level now needs to be lifted within the transaction logic and snark for account updates.
 The key idea here is to handle removal as a specific kind of account update for a given account.